SatSargsyan/CSV-files/README.md

 ###Passing Arrays Using ref and out

-Like all<a href= >out parameters, an<a href= https://msdn.microsoft.com/en-us/library/szasx730.aspx> out parameter of an array type</a> must be assigned before it is used; that is, it must be assigned by the callee.
+Like all out parameters, an<a href= https://msdn.microsoft.com/en-us/library/szasx730.aspx> out parameter of an array type</a> must be assigned before it is used; that is, it must be assigned by the callee.
 For example:

 ```C#
     static void TestMethod1(out int[] arr)